hayleynondorf/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 It's important to first write clear and understandable code that works correctly, and then optimize only if necessary, based on profiling and measurement.

+# 2023-12-03
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
+It's better to write clear, simple code first and optimize only when needed.